 One Day in Cardiff, Wales: 24 Hours in Cardiff Itinerary

-If you’re planning to spend a laid back 24 hours in Cardiff, here are the best things to see and do.
+If you’re planning a laid-back 24 hours in Cardiff, here are the best things to see and do to experience the city’s history, culture, and charm in just one day.

 One Day in Cardiff Itinerary